 A study examining the effects of CNP on proliferating smooth muscle cells found that CNP induced growth inhibition and promoted re-differentiation into highly differentiated smooth muscle cells rather than the less differentiated proliferative phase, CNP improved healing accelerating re-endotheliazation preventing neointima formation (Doi et al. 2001).

-The cardiac peptides also decrease some hormones associated with stress, perhaps most interestingly prolactin (Samson et al. 1998), but also ACTH which contributes to cortisol (a catabolic hormone released by stress) release (Fink et al. 1991).
+The cardiac peptides also decrease some hormones associated with stress, including prolactin (Samson et al. 1998), and ACTH which raises cortisol (a catabolic hormone released by stress) release (Fink et al. 1991).
 Swatmarama states that headstand can reverse greying of hair, and prolactin has been implicated in hair loss (Foitzik et al. 2006).

 These effects of the cardiac peptides, anti-inflammatory, tissue stabilising and anti-cancer suggest that it might be appropriate to view these hormones as in some sense bioenergetic kosmotropes that increase the coherence of the organism, as “Energy and structure are interdependent, at every level” (Ray Peat) then substances that increase structural coherence should in some way increase energy as an increase in structure should allow for an increase in energy flow which would in-turn allow for structural complexification.